LeonidMarushevskyi/geo-services-api/README.md

 The Docker env-file option provides a convenient method to supply these variables.
 These instructions assume an env file called .env located in the current directory.
 The repository contains a sample env file called env.sample.

 Further configuration options are available in the file config/geo-services-api.yml.

+## Testing

+### Unit Tests
+To run all unit tests, run `./gradlew test`.
+If the build is successful, all tests passed.
+If a test fails, you will see more output.
+If no files have changed, the test run may be very fast.

+## Development

+### Running the Application
+_Make sure you have configured the valid client id and token for SmartyStreets as well as Perry.
+Checkuot configuration in 'config/geo-services-api.yml'_

+To start the application by gradle use: `./gradlew run`

+Note: This will attempt to download artifacts, which may require you to be connected to OpenVPN.
+First of all check

+Also there is an option to start `gov.ca.cwds.geo.GeoServicesApiApplication`
+with the program arguments `server config/geo-services-api.yml`

 # Questions